Fuhrmann/keypirinha-sharex/README.md

 Open Keypirinha and type 'ShareX'.
 Once the suggestion appears press ENTER to open ShareX or TAB to show all the actions you can execute.

+## Configuration

+This plugin uses the default ShareX folders to find the executable file and config files.
+If your installation/config files is in another path, please change it in the plugin configuration file.

+The defaults are:
+Path to exe: C:\Program Files\ShareX
+Path to user config: C:\Users\YOUR_USER\Documents\ShareX

 ## Actions
 <table>
     <tbody>